tommyettinger/anim8-gdx/README.md

 palette, the general technique is to choose or generate a fitting palette, then to *dither* the image to break up solid blocks of one color, and try to maintain or suggest any subtle gradients that were present before reduction.
 To choose an existing palette, you use `PaletteReducer`'s `exact()` method, which takes an int array or similar collection of RGBA8888 colors.
 You might want to get a small palette from [LoSpec](https://lospec.com/palette-list), for example.
+You could go through the steps of downloading a .hex file (or another text palette) and converting it to a Java `int[]` syntax... or you could simply get a palette image (or any image that only uses the palette you want, with 255 colors or fewer) and call `PaletteReducer.colorsFrom(Pixmap)` to get an int array to pass to `exact()`.

-To generate a palette that fits an existing image (or group of images), you use `PaletteReducer`'s `analyze()` method, which takes a `Pixmap`, plus optionally a color threshold and a color count (most usage only needs a count of 256, but the threshold can vary based on the image or images).
+To generate a palette that fits an existing many-color image (or group of images), you use `PaletteReducer`'s `analyze()` method, which takes a `Pixmap`, plus optionally a color threshold and a color count (most usage only needs a count of 256, but the threshold can vary based on the image or images).
 Calling `analyze()` isn't incredibly fast, and it can take the bulk of the time spent making an animated GIF if each frame has its own palette.
 Analyzing just once is sufficient for many uses, though, and as long as the threshold is right, it can produce a nicely-fitting palette.
 Once you have called `exact()` or `analyze()`, you can use the `PaletteReducer` in a `PNG8` or in an `AnimatedGif`, or on its own if you just want to color-reduce `Pixmap`s.
-There are also two variants; `FastPalette`, which is like PaletteReducer but is not compatible with GWT because it uses a different way of scanning through the input image, and `QualityPalette`, which is also like PaletteReducer but uses a typically-higher-quality color difference calculation that is also slower.
+There are also two variants; `FastPalette`, which is like PaletteReducer but uses a possibly-faster and lower-quality way of comparing colors, and `QualityPalette`, which is also like PaletteReducer but uses a typically-higher-quality color difference calculation that is also slower.
 There's more on this topic later, since this is a major focus of the library.

 # Install